arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 - Program irrigation timers from remote through Arduino IoT Cloud by using Wi-Fi® connectivity.
 - Manually activate irrigation from Arduino IoT Cloud through dedicated widgets.
 - Monitor average irrigation time and water consumption on dedicated charts on Arduino IoT Cloud.
-- Provide a weather station on Arduino IoT Cloud, using API connected to a weather website to decide on whether to irrigate or not.
+- Plan irrigation according to the weather forecast, by including an API-based weather station in Arduino IoT Cloud.

 ## Hardware and Software Requirements